-After submitting Part 1, you can submit the Common Application.
+After submitting Part I, you can submit the Common Application.
 Then, submit the University of Rochester Application Supplement for Transfers.
 If you have any questions, please contact us.

-If you are obtaining a high school diploma and an associate’s degree through a dual credit program, you will be reviewed as a freshman applicant.
+If you are obtaining a high school diploma and an associate’s degree through a dual credit program, you will be considered as a freshman applicant.
 Dual credit college course can be considered for transfer credit if the courses were taken on a college camps.
 Freshman applicants can only accelerate graduation by one semester.

 There are no minimum requirements for admission to the University of Rochester.
 Each student’s application is reviewed using a committee process that entails a comprehensive evaluation of each candidate.